 As a native Las Vegan, you'll be privy to a city that's more sophisticated, cosmopolitan, and fascinating than you'd ever believe.
 New Home Source can help you get started.

 Welcome to NewHomeSource, the authority on Las Vegas new homes and Las Vegas home builders.
 We work with Las Vegas new home builders to bring you the latest in Las Vegas new home construction.
 Search through our comprehensive list of Las Vegas new homes and get the latest information regarding new home sales in Las Vegas and surrounding areas, including Henderson and North Las Vegas.
-You can also browse homes by counties in Las Vegas, such as Clark County, Mohave County, and Nye County.
+You can search for new home communities or browse listings of all new homes in Las Vegas.
 Filter our results with attributes most important to you, like communities, amenities, or price!
 NewHomeSource makes it easy to buy a house in Las Vegas!
 Not finding your perfect home?
 Use NewHomeSource to connect with Las Vegas new home builders and start building your very own Las Vegas luxury home today!